aimeejulia/ecobasa/Website Texts.md

 ------------
 You can use this website to organize a tour yourself, find people to take with you, that match your skills and interests and those of the places you want to visit.
 You can also find people that have buses to join your tour!
 You can already see the communities that want to be visited, see what they need and find something to offer for your stay.
 You will get food and accommodation and a good learning experience!
 On their profiles you can see what they need.
-It is always good to ask for more, as they for shure need more and their profile is out of date ;)
+It is always good to ask for more, as they for sure need more and their profile is out of date ;)

-Then you can use our powerful search for everything to find experts, places, ressources, caravans, events and everything the community needs!
-Then you can contact the related people and places and visit them on your journey to finally fulfill the whishes of the communities.
+Then you can use our powerful search for everything to find experts, places, resources, caravans, events and everything the community needs!
+Then you can contact the related people and places and visit them on your journey to finally fulfill the wishes of the communities.
 Like this we create the sustainable gift-network!

 You can ask more people and communities to join our network, so we can find the right people and things, when we need them!